jiayue92-2/IOTdocs_en/source/ASR6601/Download-Tool/multi_programmer.rst

 When the bin files cannot be downloaded to modules, please check the following:

-\\1.
-Check if the serial port connection is normal.
+1. Check if the serial port connection is normal.

-\\2.
-Switch the position of the failed and passed ones, then re-start downloading, to determine whether the module is faulty.
+2. Switch the position of the failed and passed ones, then re-start downloading, to determine whether the module is faulty.

-\\3.
-Check if the module is in download mode: try to reconnect GPIO02 to VCC3.3, then press the \*\ **RESET\*** button to reboot the module.
+3. Check if the module is in download mode: try to reconnect GPIO02 to VCC3.3, then press the **RESET** button to reboot the module.

 |image19|